csebooks/operating-systems/content.en/memory-management/_index.md

 Another problem is the time required to read or write a page.
 As you will see in Section 11.1, when the storage device is an HDD, I/O time is composed of seek, latency, and transfer times.
 Transfer time is proportional to the amount transferred (that is, the page size)—a fact that would seem to argue for a small page size.
 However, latency and seek time normally dwarf transfer time.
 At a transfer rate of 50 MB per second, it takes only 0.01 milliseconds to transfer 512 bytes.
 Latency time, though, is perhaps 3 milliseconds, and seek time 5 milliseconds.
 Of the total I/O time (8.01 milliseconds), therefore, only about 0.1 percent is attributable to the actual transfer.
 Doubling the page size increases I/O time to only 8.02 milliseconds.
 It takes 8.02 milliseconds to read a single page of 1,024 bytes but 16.02 milliseconds to read the same amount as two pages of 512 bytes each.
 Thus, a desire to minimize I/O time argues for a larger page size.

 With a smaller page size, though, total I/O should be reduced, since locality will be improved.
 A smaller page size allows each page to match program locality more accurately.
 For example, consider a process 200 KB in size, of which only half (100 KB) is actually used in an execution.
 If we have only one large page, we must bring in the entire page, a total of 200 KB transferred and allocated.
 If instead we had pages of only 1 byte, then we could bring in only the 100 KB that are actually used, resulting in only 100 KB transferred and allocated.
 With a smaller page size, then, we have better **resolution**, allowing us to isolate only the memory that is actually needed.
-With a larger page size, we must allocate and transfer not only what is needed but also anything else
+With a larger page size, we must allocate and transfer not only what is needed but also anything else that happens to be in the page, whether it is needed or not.

-**432 Chapter 10 Virtual Memory**

-that happens to be in the page, whether it is needed or not.
 Thus, a smaller page size should result in less I/O and less total allocated memory.

 But did you notice that with a page size of 1 byte, we would have a page fault for **_each_** byte?
 A process of 200 KB that used only half of that memory would generate only one page fault with a page size of 200 KB but 102,400 page faults with a page size of 1 byte.
 Each page fault generates the large amount of overhead needed for processing the interrupt, saving registers, replacing a page, queuing for the paging device, and updating tables.
 To minimize the number of page faults, we need to have a large page size.

 Other factors must be considered as well (such as the relationship between page size and sector size on the paging device).
 The problem has no best answer.
 As we have seen, some factors (internal fragmentation, locality) argue for a small page size, whereas others (table size, I/O time) argue for a large page size.
 Nevertheless, the historical trend is toward larger page sizes, even for mobile systems.
 Indeed, the first edition of_Operating System Concepts_ (1983) used 4,096 bytes as the upper bound on page sizes, and this valuewas themost common page size in 1990.
 Modern systems may now use much larger page sizes, as you will see in the following section.

-**10.9.3 TLB Reach**
+### TLB Reach

 In Chapter 9, we introduced the **hit ratio** of the TLB.
 Recall that the hit ratio for the TLB refers to the percentage of virtual address translations that are resolved in the TLB rather than the page table.
 Clearly, the hit ratio is related to the number of entries in the TLB, and the way to increase the hit ratio is by increasing the number of entries.
 This, however, does not come cheaply, as the associative memory used to construct the TLB is both expensive and power hungry.